Invoke-Automation/IALogging/docs/Write-LogInformation.md

 # Write-LogInformation

 ## SYNOPSIS
-Writes Information to all registerd LoggingChannels.
+Writes Information to all registerd LoggingChannels in the LoggingChannelList.

 ## SYNTAX